MarvinTeichmann/seminar-pixel-exact-classification/Martin/Tipps_fuer_Marvin.md

 ## Data sets

+* D Martin, C Fowlkes, D Tal, J Malik: A database of human segmented natural images and its application to evaluating segmentation algorithms and measuring ecological statistics.

 ### Berkeley
 > Our dataset for this evaluation is the Berkeley Segmentation Database [5],
 > whichcontains 300 natural images with multiple ground truth hand